anonymoususr95/Influence-Based-Glitch-Detection/README.md

 # Data Glitches Discovery using Influence-based Model Explanation

-This tepository contains the code of the paper Data Glitches Discovery using Influence-based Model Explanation.
+This repository contains the code of the paper Data Glitches Discovery using Influence-based Model Explanation.

 ## Installation and Running Instructions